You-Gao/Blog/_life/2025-07-18-opensource.md

 [qutebrowser](https://qutebrowser.org/index.html) is a fun alternative to Chrome or any browser.
 It is written using Python and "*Qt*", which is an open-source project allowing developers to write '*cross-platform apps*'.

-Anyhow, qutebrowser is just fun to use.
+Anyhow, qutebrowser is fun to use.
 Keyboard-based workflows, in general, are fun to use.
 Having a quick interface for what you want to do is good UX.
 It can be "*overkill*", akin to using a stenography keyboard to write a paper, but even in general cases, it is useful.

 A small rabbit hole to go down: [History of Web Engines](https://eylenburg.github.io/browser_engines.htm)